-Indeed, \mst~displays a number of key characteristics of the magnetic semiconductors exhibiting CMR driven by spin fluctuation; the charge carrier density is low at 10$^{-4}$ per formula unit, which is similar to $\rm Tl_2Mn_2O_7$ ranging from $0.001-0.005$ \cite{ramirez97}, but significantly smaller than in doped $\rm La_{1-x}Sr_xMnO_3$ \cite{ramirez97a}.
-The coupling constant $C$ is 105 above $\TC$ \cite{ni21}, nearly two orders of magnitude higher than those in the metallic manganites \cite{tokura94}.
-In addition, the magnetoresistivity extends to temperatures much higher than the transition \cite{ni21} while the magnetic diffuse scattering observed in neutron diffraction is present at temperature twice as high as $\TC$.
-The square of magnetic correlation lengths follows the thermal evolution of the resistivity.
-This is in line with the discussion that $\rho\sim \xi^2$ even with $d \rho/d T<0$, and the observation of a polaronic transport behavior above the transition \cite{liu21}.
+Indeed, \mst~displays a number of characteristics of the magnetic semiconductors exhibiting CMR driven by spin fluctuation; the charge carrier density is low at 10$^{-4}$ per formula unit, which is similar to $\rm Tl_2Mn_2O_7$ ranging from 0.001 to0.005 \cite{ramirez97}, but significantly smaller than in doped $\rm La_{1-x}Sr_xMnO_3$ \cite{ramirez97a}.
+The constant $C$ is 105 above $\TC$ \cite{ni21}, nearly two orders of magnitude higher than those in the metallic manganites \cite{tokura94}.
+Third, just like the magnetoresistivity that extends to temperature much higher than the transition, the magnetic diffuse scattering also persists at high temperature [Fig.~2(d)] revealing a close connection between the two.
+The square of magnetic correlation lengths of the fluctuating spins follows the thermal evolution of the resistivity.
+This is in line with the theoretical model that $\rho\sim \xi^2$ even with $d \rho/d T<0$ \cite{majumdar98,majumdar98a} and the observation of a polaronic transport behavior above the transition \cite{liu21}.
 Finally, the density function theory calculation \cite{may17} reveals that the magnetic exchange interactions are dominated by the strongest nearest neighbor coupling $\rm J_1$ along the $c$ axis, followed by two weaker terms $\rm J_2$ and $\rm J_3$ perpendicular to the $c$ axis [inset of Fig.~1(a)].
 Such calculation was recently verified by spin wave excitation study using inelastic neutron scattering, which further reveals exchange anisotropy due to the spin-orbit coupling at the Mn1 site \cite{sala22}.
 The system is frustrated because the first three magnetic exchange constants are of the same AFM type.
 This explains the rather low transition $\TC \sim 78$~K comparing to a much higher Curie-Weiss temperature $\Theta_{CW}\sim -277$~K and the prevailing magnetic fluctuation.
 With magnetic field applied along the $c$ axis, the in-plane lattice constant shows gradual expansion upon increased field [Fig.~3(c)].
-This in-plane lattice expansion could result from the Magnetostriction effect and shows opposite trend comparing to temperature dependence of lattice constant in zero applied field \cite{may17}, this conceivably could lead to modification of existing magnetic exchange interactions, and eventual suppression of the magnetic frustration.
+This in-plane lattice expansion could result from the magnetostriction effect and shows an opposite trend comparing to temperature dependence of the lattice constant in zero applied field \cite{may17}, which conceivably might lead to modification of existing magnetic exchange interactions and eventual suppression of the magnetic frustration.